 Munnar is nestled amidst the picturesque Western Ghats in the state of Kerala, India.
 Located at an elevation of approximately 1,600 meters above sea level, Munnar captivates visitors with its breathtaking landscapes, rolling hills, and lush green tea plantations.
 This idyllic hill station is renowned for its cool climate, serene atmosphere, and abundant natural beauty, making it a haven for nature lovers and adventure enthusiasts alike.

 Hiking in India is a thought which had never crossed my adventurous mind.
 But, here I found myself at 5 am sitting outside my tent at the foot of Phantom Head.
-Alongside me was my Kiwi blogging mate Jub and a vlogger from England, Jorden.
 Our guide appeared out of the darkness with a torch and we began our hiking experience in Kerala.

 The dark morning sky offered little guidance as we followed the beam of our guides torch.
 Traditional Indian music blasted throughout the neighboring village as a 24-hour celebration continued on into the early hours of the morning.
 The March weather was mildly chilly but had us throwing off our jackets after the first few steps.

 The short hike covers an intense ascent of 400 meters.
 Beginning at 1500 meters above sea-level the hike reaches an altitude of almost 2000 meters.
 The air was thin and I was panting throughout the journey.
 No matter what type of hiker you are, this will be an achievable hike considering it’s short distance.

 The climb up the mountain was more of a mission than a scenic route.
 Every now and again I peered towards the stairs, pinching myself like usual to make sure I knew I wasn’t living in a dream.